hipe/tmx/lib/skylab/headless/doc/issues/154-the-control-flow-method-naming-idiomspace.md

       in ruby are not here prescribed. conversely we may one day proscribe this practice.
-  • you must not piggy-back and have the result value double as a meaningful busines value. (consider "resolve_any_" for this, explained below.)
+  • you must not piggy-back and have the result value double as a meaningful busines value.

 calling such a method may effect arbitrary side-effects:

+  • it should be ass

-  • it may call_digraph_listeners events or otherwise effect behavioral side-effects, for e.g to indicate that the desired value or object could not be resolved.
+  • it may `call_digraph_listeners` events or otherwise effect behavioral side-effects, for e.g to indicate that the desired value or object could not be resolved.
   • these methods often but not always have some business objects or values that they were used to .. resolve. such values *must* be stored to ivars in this case as appropriate: they cannot be returned as a result value.